Climate and Average Weather Year Round in Punta del Este Uruguay

 In Punta del Este, the summers are warm and humid, the winters are cold and wet, and it is windy and partly cloudy year round.
 Over the course of the year, the temperature typically varies from 46°F to 80°F and is rarely below 37°F or above 88°F.

 Based on the tourism score, the best time of year to visit Punta del Este for warm-weather activities is from mid November to early April.

-The warm season lasts for 3.4 months, from December 7 to March 21, with an average daily high temperature above 75°F. The hottest day of the year is January 15, with an average high of 80°F and low of 65°F.
+The warm season lasts for 3.4 months, from December 7 to March 21, with an average daily high temperature above 75°F. The hottest month of the year in Punta del Este is January, with an average high of 79°F and low of 65°F.

-The cool season lasts for 3.6 months, from May 28 to September 16, with an average daily high temperature below 62°F. The coldest day of the year is July 20, with an average low of 46°F and high of 58°F.
+The cool season lasts for 3.6 months, from May 28 to September 16, with an average daily high temperature below 62°F. The coldest month of the year in Punta del Este is July, with an average low of 46°F and high of 58°F.